michaelt604/eCapital-EmployeeTable/README.md

 6. Access the app in your browser at `http://localhost:3000`.

 ## Additional Instructions
-- To start the table with a fresh import,
+To start a employee table with fresh imports
+1. Click Clean Database Button
+2. Import data.json

 ## Frontend Functionality